Planète Sauvage: The "Bivouac"

 The adventure can continue at the bivouac.
 This service includes a 4x4 off-road trip to attend the return of the animals, dinner at the campfire, a night spent near the animals, and a breakfast.

 Research

 Planète Sauvage is a park that is involved in different research programs.
 In partnership with recognized scientists organisations (the CNRS, the University of Rennes ethology), the park is studying communication whistled in the dolphin and the social factors that influence it.

 Conservation

 Controversy

-In 1994, Planète Sauvage tried to open an "African village" attraction with men and women who, by contract, were to be topless when the weather permitted.
+In 1994, Planète Sauvage tried to open Bamboula's Village, an "African village" attraction with men and women who, by contract, were to be topless when the weather permitted.
 Sponsored by Biscuiterie Saint-Michel as part of the promotion for their "Bamboula" cookies, the Cote d'Ivoirian village, rebuilt at Port-Saint-Père, was labeled "Bamboula Village" after the eponymous children's character.
 Public outcry led to cancellation of the project, as it was judged to come too close to being a "human zoo".